mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 comments: false
 ---

-This article attempts to summarize the _gotcha_ associated with subclassing the [`pathlib.Path`][path] class from Python's standard library.
+Demonstration of the *gotcha* associated with subclassing the [`pathlib.Path`][path] class from Python's standard library.

 Let's suppose we work with files and directories in Python and we would like